jostosh/jostosh.github.io/content/blog/spn01/index.md

 $$
 \Phi(X_1, \bar{X_2}, X_1, \bar{X_2}) = w_1 X_1 X_2 + w_2 X_1 \bar{X_2} + w_3 \bar{X_1} X_2 + w_4 \bar{X_1} \bar{X_2}
 $$
+<figcaption>Equation 4: The network polynomial of the SPN in Figure 3.</figcaption>

 What in the world is a network polynomial?
 This is the definition from the paper by ([Poon and Domingos, 2011](https://arxiv.org/abs/1202.3732)):
 >  Let $\Phi(x) \geq 0$ be an unnormalized probability distribution.
 The network polynomial